-The pipe cleaner doll is made on a skeleton of pipe cleaners and the whole doll is made by winding and shaping wool around the pipe cleaner in a way that makes it possible to shape the body with all the details you can imagine.
+The pipe cleaner doll is made of a needled body-skeleton.
+Arms and legs are made of pipe cleaners on which I am winding wool in a way that makes it possible to shape them and needle them onto the body shape with all the details you can imagine.

 Needled dolls and animals

 With this technique you can build a figure, where all the parts of the body are needled with the felt needle and then needled together to a fixed position where the figure can sit, lie, crawl, dance etc..
 It gives possibilities of making funny and special little personalities and animals.

 With this technique you can needle a basic layer and on that you build a relief by sculpting shapes down on the bottom layer.
 You can also use a whole fleece that is already felted on the backside and build the relief on that.
 That could be animal faces or human faces.

 Can be made in two different ways: Either the figure is made of accidental shapes that are put together and worked on, with ideas that come while you work.
 Or the figure is made by learning to make a face, that is good to act with and a body that has special proportions.